 Smart, attractive, self-centered senior in Charlie’s friend group.
 Mary Elizabeth invites Charlie to the Sadie Hawkins dance, and they date, but she is more interested in talking about herself than about building a relationship.
 Charlie initially seems to be participating more in his life by dating Mary Elizabeth, but he lets her dominate him, and he gets frustrated.

-Quarterback of the football team, and a closeted homosexual.
+Quarterback of the football team, and a closeted gay man.
 Brad and Patrick have a covert relationship until Brad’s father finds about it.
-Instead of standing up to his father, Brad continues to suppress his sexuality, and Brad calls Patrick a derogatory homosexual slur in front of the whole school.
+Instead of standing up to his father, Brad continues to suppress his sexuality, and Brad calls Patrick a derogatory gay slur in front of the whole school.

 Patrick’s friend and purveyor of pot to local high schoolers.
 Bob goes to community college, and he represents what might happen to Charlie’s schoolmates if any one of them starts depending on drugs too heavily.